Quality

 Identity and Mission

-The Center for Lifelong Learning (ZWW) is the central institution for continuing academic education at Johannes Gutenberg University Mainz (JGU) and is thus committed to the university's mission statement.
+The Center for Lifelong Learning (ZWW) is the central institution for continuing academic education at Johannes Gutenberg University Mainz (JGU) and is committed to the university‘s mission statement.
 Therein, the university defines academic continuing education as its third core task alongside research and teaching.
-The ZWW conceives further education offers that are specific to its target groups and carries them out in cooperation with its lecturers.
-It recruits third-party funded projects, advises learning organizations and provides general support.
-As a service facility of JGU, the ZWW advises and supports the university’s individual departments as well as the universities of the arts and scientific institutions in their activities in the area of continuing academic education.
+The ZWW conceives further education offers that are specific to its target groups.
+It recruits third-party funded projects, advises learning organisations and provides general support.
+As a service facility of JGU, the ZWW advises and supports the university’s departments and the universities of the arts and scientific institutions in their activities around continuing academic education.

-With its continuing education programs at university level, it also addresses the interested public.
-Furthermore, the ZWW represents the interests of the university in this area in state, national and international committees for continuing academic education.
+With its continuing education programmes at the university level, it also addresses the interested public.
+Furthermore, the ZWW represents the university‘s interests in this area in state, national and international committees for continuing academic education.

 Values and Attitudes

-We therefore arrange our course fees in such a way that as many interested people as possible can participate and a reduction can be granted in cases of hardship.
-The ZWW is committed to the EU Charter for Lifelong Learning and therefore also considers target groups interested in extra-professional scientific further education.
-Together with JGU Mainz, the ZWW acknowledges its social responsibility by orienting its services according to the needs of society.
+We, therefore, arrange our course fees in such a way that as many interested people as possible can participate and a discount can be granted in cases of hardship.
+The ZWW is committed to the EU Charter for Lifelong Learning and therefore also considers target groups interested in extraprofessional scientific further education.
+Together with JGU, the ZWW recognises its social responsibility by aligning its services with the needs of society.

 Customers, Clients, Participants, Addressees and Target Groups